adloky/smalls/dutch-len-b-ss.md

 **1.d4 f5**

 This course is based on 1...f5.
 Depending on your lines against 1.e4, you could also follow most of our repertoire with 1...d6 and 2...f5.
-It means that against 1.e4 it is OK to play for example the Modern Defense or the Pirc or certain variations of the Philidor.<addx start="2...f5"/>
+It means that against 1.e4 it is OK to play for example the Modern Defense or the Pirc or certain variations of the Philidor.<addz start="2...f5"/>

 **2.Nf3 Nf6**